entando/entando-docs/vuepress/docs/next/tutorials/ecr/export-bundle-from-application.md

 ``` sh
 kubectl get secrets -n entando
 ```
-In a quickstart environment, the secret is named `quickstart-kc-admin-secret`
+In a quickstart application, the secret is named `quickstart-kc-admin-secret`

 2. Determine the admin password using the secret name.
 ``` sh